 - making adjustments to save on taxes

-A CFP Board 2012 survey found that over half of people with a holistic financial plan feel “very confident” about their financial picture vs. those who’ve never had financial planning completed.
+Surveys have shown that around 65% of people feel more confident with a written financial plan.
 And a 2016 study showed that simple online financial calculators are often wrong when predicting retirement readiness.

 Why Financial Planning Matters

 Having a financial plan gives you immediate feedback on the feasibility of your goals.
 Additionally, it’s rare to accomplish a goal (and even more rare to accomplish multiple goals) without a plan of attack to get you there.
 Accountability motivates us to action.

 A financial plan is beneficial at any point in life, but often the benefits are more evident when preparing for major life events or going through life transitions.

 Major life events that prompt one to seek a financial plan include the following: